McGill University: Quotas on Jewish students

 McGill University, alongside other universities like Sir George Williams University (now part of Concordia University) and the University of Toronto Faculty of Medicine, had longstanding quotas in place from 1920 to the late 1960s on the number of Jews admitted to the respective universities.
 The quota limited the Jewish student population in medicine and law to at most 10 per cent.
-The only Montreal-based universities that did not impose such quotas was the Université de Montréal.
+The only Montreal-based university that did not impose such quotas was the Université de Montréal.